iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

     }
 ```

-During node serialization (configuration database, not DSA interop), children that match their
+During node serialization (configuration database, not DSA interop), child values that match their
 declared default are omitted.
 This has two benefits:

 1. A smaller node database means faster serialization / deserialization.